-Embodied energy and embodied carbon footprint - The ICE database
+Embodied energy and carbon - The ICE database

-Embodied energy is the amount of energy consumed to extract, refine, process, transport and fabricate a material.
-It is often measured from cradle to (factory) gate, or cradle to site (of use).
-Likewise, embodied carbon footprint is the amount of carbon emission (CO2 or CO2e emission) to produce a material.
+Embodied energy is the amount of energy consumed to extract, refine, process, transport and fabricate a material or product (including buildings).
+It is often measured from cradle to (factory) gate, cradle to site (of use), or cradle to grave (end of life).
+Likewise, embodied carbon footprint is the amount of carbon (CO2 or CO2e emission) to produce a material.

-The ICE database contains data for over 200 materials, broken down into over 30 main material categories (such as cement, concrete, glass, timber, plastics, steel...etc).
-The embodied energy data provides the energy consumed to make a building material.
-This consumption of energy then gives rise to embodied carbon emissions (also know as CO2 emissions, greenhouse gas emissions, carbon dioxide emissions, carbon footprint or CO2e emissions), which contribute to global warming and climate change.
+The energy data provides the energy consumed to make a building material.
+This then gives rise to embodied carbon emissions, which contribute to global warming and climate change.

 The ICE database was created from a large review of the literature.
 The first version was released in 2005 and it has been updated at periodic intervals.
 The diagram below shows how the database was created.

 To download the database please fill in the form towards the top of the page.

 The latest version of the ICE database is: